zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

     // This is an old style url.
 }
 ```
-As you see, it fails silently if no route is found, and will calculate the parameters the old way.
+As you see, it fails silently if no route is found and will calculate the parameters the old way instead.
 **Note:** You MUST NOT use  any of the `$request->attributes` set here.
 They are for core internals only and can
 be changed or removed at any time.